What is child support?

 When can I stop paying child support?

-You generally pay child support for a child until they turn 19 years of age (from 1 April 2016 you can stop paying when they turn 18, unless they are 18 years old and still at school) or get married or enter a civil union.
+You generally pay child support for a child until they turn 18 years of age (unless they are still at school) or get married or enter a civil union.
 (The qualifying age changed from 19 to 18 on 1 April 2016)

 There are times when you may become exempt from making child support payments.